TasmiaH0508/PneumoniaDetectionProject/README.md

 - There are 1802 normal samples in the training set

 Methods of exploration:
 - CNN
-- logistic regression (pixel-wise)
+- logistic regression (pixel-wise) -> Neural Network and Normal...
 - SVM (to distinguish between borderline cases of pneumonia)

 to-do: